falcosecurity/falco-website/content/en/about/case-studies/r6-security/index.md

 ## Company Information

-R6 security was founded in 2020 to address the unique challenges of securing modern computing environments.
-Realizing that traditional security offerings based on static signatures were insufficient in today’s cloud native world, R6 created Phoenix to offer a more proactive approach to address the ever-changing security challenges around Kubernetes and containers.
+[R6 Security](https://r6security.com) was founded in 2020 to address the unique challenges of securing modern computing environments.
+Realizing that traditional security offerings based on static signatures were insufficient in today’s cloud native world, R6 Security created Phoenix to offer a more proactive approach to address the ever-changing security challenges around Kubernetes and containers.

-R6’s flagship product, Phoenix, leverages Falco’s threat detection capabilities.
+R6 Security’s flagship product, Phoenix, leverages Falco’s threat detection capabilities.
 Phoenix is a security solution for Kubernetes that takes protection to a higher level by introducing the Moving Target Defense (MTD) paradigm.
 MTD ensures the monitored system is constantly changing and evolving, helping to render hacker’s efforts ineffective.
 MTD does this by killing and relabeling pods on fixed or random time intervals, automatic reconfiguration and other complex obfuscation actions.

 ## Building on Falco

-While building Phoenix R6, we received customer feedback that real-time threat detection across various scenarios was a  mandatory feature.
-The R6 team was familiar with Falco through connections to the wider Falco community and previous experience with the tool.
+While building Phoenix, R6 Security received customer feedback that real-time threat detection across various scenarios was a  mandatory feature.
+The R6 Security team was familiar with Falco through connections to the wider Falco community and previous experience with the tool.
 Additionally, the team had previous experience with commercial security offerings, and they evaluated other open source projects as well.

 However, they ultimately settled on Falco for three key reasons: